firstpersonvis/firstpersonvis.github.io/index.md

 # Call for Participation

-The topic of third-person visualization for sports and physical activity has recently gained traction in the visualization community (e.g., for viewers, analysts, coaches, journalists, etc.. to view, monitor and analyze data).
-Recent work in the emerging area of SportsXR (immersive analytics in sports) has also taken a step forward in combining modern technology and sensors with innovative immersive visualization techniques to provide (real-time) access to information during sports events, such as statistics and likelihood of events in team sports.
-The broad HCI community has embraced emerging technology such as wearables, VR/AR/XR and sensors to both study HCI in the context of sports and physical activities, and to study sports and physical activities through the lens of HCI.

-Building on this past work, this workshop explores first-person visualization support for people to use while they are performing sports and physical activities -- a topic that intersects visualization and multiple HCI disciplines concerned with wearables, virtual and augmented reality, ubiquitous computing, social computing, and more.
+First-person visualizations refer to visualization support for people while they are performing sports and other physical activities -- a topic that intersects visualization and multiple HCI disciplines concerned with wearables, virtual and augmented reality, ubiquitous computing, social computing, and more.
-This context, in which the viewer, or analyst, is the person performing a (strenuous) activity raises many challenges, such as:
+This context, in which the viewer, or analyst, is the person performing a (sometimes strenuous, physically and cognitively demanding) activity raises many challenges, such as:

 - **Design and technology challenges**, such as how might we leverage emerging wearable technology such as AR glasses?
 How to design visualizations for such devices?
 How to consider the outdoor environment in the design of such interfaces?
 What should new technology support and enable?
 - **Interaction challenges**, such as how to interact with visualizations in these non-typical office or lab environments?
 Can multi-modal approaches to interaction be leveraged and how?